hirariaz01/Portfolio/Sales Overview Dashboard in Tableau.md

 An Automated dashboard providing quick and latest sales insight in order to spport data driven decision making.

 <h3>Data Discovery and Model:</h3>
-The data scource was provided in sql file(as the data was stored in database) and was connected in a data model in the later step of process.
+The data source was provided in sql file(as the data was stored in database) and was connected in a data model in the later step of process.

 The dataset consisted of four year(2017,2018,2019,2020)transaction details of different UnitedStates cities.
 Main tables are as follow: